-Bohrer is executive editor of Biotechnology Law Report.
+Professor Bohrer is a member of the executive board of the Biolaw Section of the AALS and previously served on the Council of the ABA Section of Science and Technology.
+Bohrer was executive editor of Biotechnology Law Report from 1999 to 2011.
 He previously served as director of Biotechnology Programs at the University of California at San Diego's Center for Molecular Genetics and and on the board of directors of the La Jolla Institute for Molecular Medicine.
 Bohrer was the only law professor to serve on the board of directors of the Biotechnology Institute of the U.S. Patent and Trademark Office.
 While in law school at Illinois, he was a member of Law Review and a teaching assistant in the College of Commerce.

 - "It's the Antigen Stupid: A Risk/Reward Approach to the Problem of Orphan Drug Act Exclusivity for Monoclonal Antibody Therapeutics," 5 Columbia Science & Technology Law Review 1 (2003).

 - "Eschazabal, Genetic Testing and Rawls: The Ethics of Protecting Workers Against Risks," in Biotechnology Law 2002: Biotechnology Patents & Business Strategies (Berholtz & Ludwig, eds., 2002).